+EMA represents the world's leading manufacturers of MD and HD on-highway trucks and engines.
 EMA member companies design and manufacture highly-customized vehicles to perform a wide variety of commercial functions, including interstate trucking, regional freight shipping, local parcel pickup and delivery, refuse hauling, and construction - to name a few.
-EMA member companies are investing billions of dollars to develop MD and HD ZEVs and fully support expanding the market in New Jersey for those ZEV trucks.
-However, the ACT Program is not a reasonable or cost-effective path to accelerate the deployment of MD and HD ZEVs in New Jersey.
+EMA member companies are investing billions of dollars to develop MD and HD ZEVs, and fully support expanding the market in Maine for those zero-emission vehicles.
+EMA and its members agree that ZEVs are and need to be the future of the commercial trucking industry.
+However, as detailed below, state-specific opt-ins to programs designed to meet California's unique air quality needs and economic capabilities are not well-suited to the shared goal of accelerating the deployment of ZEV trucks in Maine and elsewhere across the country.